 - Add the carrots and celery then sautè for another 5 minutes.

-- Add the lentils and toss with the sautèed ingredients for 3 minutes.
+- Add the lentils and cabbage and toss with the sautèed ingredients for 3 minutes.

-- Add 5 cups of vegetable broth and bay leaves, let it boil, cover and simmer on low - medium fire for 30 minutes.
+- Add 5 cups of vegetable broth, bay leaves, salt and pepper.
+Boil, cover and simmer on low - medium fire for 30 minutes.

 - Use the remaining cup of vegetable broth to adjust the amount of liquid desired in the soup.